 Love the idea of Mammoth views but not a camper at heart?
 Try Lake Arrowhead instead.
 True, the scenery is not as grandiose, but it's quite beautifully situated in San Bernardino National Forest, which is conveniently closer to LA (less than two hours away), and you'll find nice hotel options around the lake.

 Do: Rent water skis and schedule lessons for the kids at McKenzie Water Ski School.
 Tour the area on foot with a nature walk, by boat on the Arrowhead Queen, or by trolley on the Arrowhead King.
 Relax at the lakeside patio of local favorite Belgian Waffle Works.
 If you have young children, don't miss Lollipop Park - a mini amusement park in the village.

-Stay: Lake Aarowhead Resort and Spa is under new management and has made some upgrades for the summer season, including a renovated pool.
-And it has a private beach and boat.
+Stay: Lake Aarowhead Resort and Spa has a private beach and boat as well as a pool.
 The rustic Saddleback Inn & Grill offers rooms and cottages in a historical landmark.
 Or for camping-light, Dogwood Campground outside of the village ranks high with visitors.

 Rancho Valencia -- A luxury spa resort for families